10 Macros

 A constraint applies only to the specific pattern variable occurrence to which it is attached.
 It does not constrain other pattern variable occurrences with the same name.

-, its parsing of the fragment stops before any token that is an intermediate word.
-This allows intermediate words to delimit clauses that have separate bodies, like else
+body or case-body, its parsing of the fragment stops before any token that is an intermediate word.
+This allows intermediate words to delimit clauses that have separate bodies, like else and elseif in an if statement.
+The intermediate words of a macro are identified as follows:

-, or names an auxiliary rule-set where some left-hand side in that rule-set ends in a body-variable.
+body or case-body, or names an auxiliary rule-set where some left-hand side in that rule-set ends in a body-variable.
 This is a least fixed point, so a recursive auxiliary rule-set does not automatically make its name into a body-variable!
 Note that an ellipsis that stands for a pattern variable is a body-variable when that pattern variable is one.

-or case-body
+body or case-body constraint.

 Generated with Harlequin WebMaker